 How you can help us when sending work for our review:

-- Please send only .doc or .docx files, so that we can use MS Word's Track Changes for our marginal notes.
+- Please send only .doc or .docx files if possible, so that we can use MS Word's Track Changes for our marginal notes.

 - Kindly double-space and use Times New Roman 12.